-When clients first begin their therapy journey, they often ask to be taught specific skills that are going to help them achieve their particular goals.
+When clients first begin their therapy journey, they often ask to be taught specific skills to help them achieve their particular goals.

-Clients believe that if they can be taught these skills, they will be able to overcome their difficulties or the problems that led to them entering therapy, and they will have no subsequent complications or need for additional treatment going forward.
+Clients believe that if they can be taught these skills, they will overcome their difficulties or the problems that led to them entering therapy.
+They will then have no subsequent complications or need for additional treatment in the future.

 Cognitive Behavioural Therapy (CBT) is a short-term treatment that clients can easily understand.
-It is based on the premise that all difficulties arise from unhelpful cognitions (beliefs, expectations, assumptions, rules and thoughts) and unhelpful behaviours.
-CBT aims to help clients see that their cognitions and behaviours are unhelpful, and tries to teach them skills that can help them to replace these unhelpful cognitions and behaviours with more helpful ones.
+CBT is based on the premise that all difficulties arise from unhelpful cognitions (beliefs, expectations, assumptions, rules and thoughts) and unhelpful behaviours.
+Therefore, CBT aims to help clients see that their cognitions and behaviours are unhelpful and tries to teach them skills that can help them replace these unhelpful cognitions and behaviours with more helpful ones.
 If this is achieved, the assumption is that clients will change and therefore improve.

-I do believe that if a client is able to have more helpful cognitions and behaviours, then they will have significantly improved psychological health and overall well-being.
-I’m just not sure if I agree that the process that is required to get to this outcome is the same as what many CBT clinicians would believe.
-In fact, focus on distorted cognitions has actually been shown to have a negative correlation with overall outcomes in cognitive therapy for depression studies (Castonguay, Goldfield, Wiser, Raue, & Hayes, 1996).
+I believe that if a client can have more helpful cognitions and behaviours, they will have significantly improved psychological health and overall well-being.
+I’m just not sure if I agree that the process required to get to this outcome is the same as what many CBT clinicians would believe.
+For example, focus on distorted cognitions has been negatively correlated with overall outcomes in cognitive therapy for depression studies (Castonguay, Goldfield, Wiser, Raue, & Hayes, 1996).

 What leads to improvements in treatment?

 The article “What Leads to Optimal Outcomes in Therapy?” answers this question in detail and shows that the outcome is dependent upon (Hubble & Miller, 2004):

-- The life circumstances of the client, their personal resources and readiness to change (40% of overall outcome variance)
+- The life circumstances of the client, their resources and readiness to change (40% of overall outcome variance)

 - The therapeutic relationship (30% of total outcome variance)

 - The expectations about the treatment and therapy (15% of global outcome variance)